pansujit/api-testing-framwork/README.md

 This is ready to use template for rest api testing.

 # running using maven
-`mvn clean verify -Denvironment=staging -DsuiteXmlFile=backend-local.xml
+`mvn clean verify -Denvironment=staging -DsuiteXmlFile=backend-sanity.xml
 `